DHA Prometric Exam: What Singapore Doctors Need to Know

 Once logged in, complete the Self-Assessment Tool before paying any fees.
 Input your profession, specialty, country of education, and years of experience.
 Results populate under “My Applications” in the “Closed applications” tab.
 An “Eligible” result confirms you can proceed.

-DataFlow Credential Verification Process
+Credential Verification Process

-Once your Sheryan account is active and your Eligibility ID is in hand, you’ll shift to the credentialing step that typically determines the pace of your entire licensing timeline: Primary Source Verification through DataFlow Group.
+Once your portal account is active and your Eligibility ID is in hand, you’ll shift to the credentialing step that typically determines the pace of your entire licensing timeline: Primary Source Verification through DataFlow Group.

 1. Passport copies, educational certificates, and professional licenses uploaded through the DataFlow portal